 Everyone loves magic and it’s great fun to learn a magic trick.
 Also, there’s more than just the trick itself to learn.
 Any good piece of magic really relies in the presentation.
 Also, understanding the psychology as to why the trick works and fools people in the first place.

-It normally starts by presenting some of my A-list material – this helps establish myself as (hopefully) a brilliant magician.
+A magic lesson will normally start by me presenting some of my A-list material – this helps establish myself as (hopefully) a brilliant magician.
 I’ll perform some amazing magic and mind reading.
 Then at the end I announce that I’m going to teach one of the magic tricks from the set.
 This is one that has been approved by The Magic Circle (otherwise I could get thrown out!) but is still a great magic trick.

 Everything everyone will need is provided by me so participants don’t even have to know in advance about what they are going to learn.
 At the end of it I guarantee that everyone will have had a) had great fun and b) learnt an amazing magic trick.